DanHodgson12/Sumerata-Designs/README.md

 This section consists of:

-- A full screen background image in the form of a wrapper around the Header, Main section and Footer.
+- A full screen background image in the form of a wrapper around the Header, Main section and Footer
 - A contact form containing the following inputs:
   - Name
   - Email